vorakl/FakeTpl/README.md

 RUN wget -qP /usr/bin/ http://vorakl.github.io/FakeTpl/faketpl && \
     ( cd /usr/bin && wget -qO - http://vorakl.github.io/FakeTpl/faketpl.sha256 | sha256sum -c )
 ```

+## Examples

+* To get more familiar with basic technics I suggest to try [One-liners](https://github.com/vorakl/FakeTpl/tree/master/examples/one-liners) first
+* The example of [auto-configuring of HAProxy](https://github.com/vorakl/FakeTpl/tree/master/examples/haproxy) at run-time
+* The example of [generating of an Index page](https://github.com/vorakl/FakeTpl/tree/master/examples/nginx) using environment variables

+## Technical details

+Basically, it's as simple as go line by line trough the whole stream from stdin and print them out after the evaluation.
+That means if the shell can recognize some expressions they will be evaluated before printing out.
+To make this reading possible, the value of IFS variable is changed and this can screwed up you current running environment.
+That's why it's highly important to do all transformation in the sub-shell by putting the whole command in the parentheses.
+Another consequence is to use all desirable "templates" within one line.
+That's all.
+Only two requirement: to run inside `( )` and to write all expressions in one line.

 ## Why was it created?